 Tel: +46(0)761 15 38 30

-Com Hem offers broadband, TV, play and telephony services to Swedish households and companies.
-Approximately 40 percent of the country's households are connected to Com Hem's network, making Com Hem an important driver of digital Sweden.
-We offer broadband speeds of up to 1 Gbit /s and a wide range of channels via digital TV at home or mobile via Com Hem Play.
-The company was founded in 1983 and has approximately 1,200 employees including about 700 within customer service.
-Com Hem is headquartered in Stockholm and operates through three subsidiaries; Com Hem AB, Phonera Företag AB and iTUX Communication AB.
-In 2015, Group sales totaled SEK 5,000 million.
-Since 2014 the Com Hem share is listed on Nasdaq Stockholm. www.comhemgroup.se.
+Com Hem Group offers broadband, TV, play and telephony services to Swedish households and companies.
+Our powerful and future-proofed broadband network with speeds up to 1 Gbit/s, covers half of the country’s households, making the Com Hem Group an important driver of creating a digital Sweden.
+We bring our 1.45 million customers the widest range of digital tv channels and play services via set-up boxes as well as on-the-go for tablets and smartphones.
+The company was founded in 1983 and has approximately 1,100 employees.
+Com Hem Group is headquartered in Stockholm and operates through four subsidiaries; Com Hem AB, Boxer TV Access AB, Phonera Företag AB and iTUX Communication AB.
+In 2016, Group sales totalled in 5,665 SEK million.
+Since 2014 the Com Hem share is listed on Nasdaq Stockholm. www.comhemgroup.com.